 Even still, some resentment lingers among the old Fenway faithful – but it’s hard to find a less likely target.
 Said Ed’s manager, Sparky Anderson, “Ed Armbrister is just a nice person.
 He’s a person that anyone would like to be around.
 He’s always smiling, he’s happy.
 I don’t think nothin’ ever disturbed him.
 He could run like heck, he was a good outfielder, his offense . . . he wasn’t gonna set no records with his bat or anything, but he was a great extra man to have.
 Any club could use a guy like that – a very valuable person to have on your club.”

 Rodgers made his big-league debut in April 1957, when Armbrister was just 8 years old.
+(The heritage of Bahamians in the majors began with Negro Leaguer Ormond Sampson).
 He remained in the majors through 1967, by which time Ed himself had signed a professional contract.
 After Rodgers died in December 2004, Armbrister said, “I followed André for a long time, and it was him who inspired me to become a professional ballplayer.
 André was always a positive guy.
 He was a strong-minded person, and I always said if I could just be like André I would be successful.”2

 Among these other talented men was Vince Ferguson, who signed with the Milwaukee Braves’ organization in 1961 and reached Triple-A in 1966-67.
 Another was Ed Moxey, a catcher/outfielder signed by the Giants, who tore up lower levels starting in 1962, though he never got past Double-A. Former BBA president Oswald Brown, who later became a prominent journalist, said, “Indeed, in the decade after André Rodgers became the first Bahamian to make it to the major leagues in 1957, baseball had developed to the point where it was unquestionably the most popular sport in the country.”4